-- Join a supportive community of peers, funders, and experts to help advance their innovative work through Solve's nine-month program;
+- Join a supportive community of social impact leaders, funders, and experts to help advance their innovative work through Solve's nine-month program;

 - Receive mentorship and strategic advice from Solve and MIT networks;

 - Attend Solve at MIT, our annual flagship event in May; and

-- Receive access to more than $1 million in prize funding for the 2020 Challenges.
+- Receive access to over $2 million in prize funding for the 2020 Global Challenges.

-In the last three years, thanks to our partners, Solve has brokered commitments of over $14 million in funding for Solver teams and entrepreneurs, in addition to in-kind support such as mentorship, technical expertise, media and conference exposure, and business and entrepreneurship training.
+In the last three years, thanks to our partners, Solve has brokered commitments of over $25 million in funding for Solver teams and social entrepreneurs, in addition to in-kind support such as mentorship, technical expertise, media and conference exposure, and business and entrepreneurship training.

-Anyone, anywhere around the world can submit a solution to Solve's Challenges.
+Anyone, anywhere around the world can submit a solution to Solve's Global Challenges.
 You can be an individual, a team, or an organization.
 You can be an applicant from previous years or already part of our community.
 If you have a solution, we hope you'll apply.

 For full participation details, please see our Terms of Service.